aleaj/covid-p-models/README.md

 ### Contribution workflow

 Everyone will commit to `master`.
-You can create your local branches and push them here for the members of your team to share, but don't forget to merge such branches into `master` often.
+You may create your local branches and push them here, but don't forget to merge such branches into `master` often.

-Every team will only modify the files on the directory of this team.
+Every team will only modify the files in the corresponding directory.
 You can of course look at what the others are doing.

 Within the team, it is best to avoid multiple people modifying the same parts of the same file at once.
-Such concurrent modifications usually lead to merge conflicts which maybe tricky to resolve.
+Such concurrent modifications usually lead to merge conflicts which may be tricky to resolve.
 Multiple people may work on the same files at the same time seamlessly, provided that they modify *different* parts of those files.